 To pass this unit, you will need to satisfy the following conditions:

-a.
-You must achieve at least 50% as a combined total of the available marks of the assignments (assignment 1 and 2); and
+You must achieve at least 50% as a combined total of the available marks of the assignments (assignment 1, 2 and 3); and

 Once these conditions have been satisfied, grades will be awarded as per the following

 If there is any doubt with regard to the requirements of any particular assignments, take-home assessment or assessment procedure, the onus for clarifying the issue rests with the student who should contact the lecturer about the matter.
 Tutors will also be happy to assist in this regard.